kyverno/kyverno/charts/kyverno/README.md

 - `image` has been replaced with `admissionController.container.image`
 - `image.pullSecrets` has been replaced with `admissionController.pullSecrets`
 - `resources` has been replaced with `admissionController.container.resources`
+- `service` has been replaced with `admissionController.service`
+- `metricsService` has been replaced with `admissionController.metricsService`

 - Labels and selectors have been reworked and due to immutability, upgrading from `v2` to `v3` is going to be rejected.
 The easiest solution is to uninstall `v2` and reinstall `v3` once values have been adapted to the changes described above.